panzerdp/dmitripavlutin.com/content/posts/050-js-interview/index.md

 commentsThreadId: simple-but-tricky-javascript-interview-questions
 ---

-My personal top stressing things in software development are:
+My top stressing things in software development are:

 1. The coding interview
 2. A toxic manager or teammate

 If you're qualifying as Senior Developer that involves JavaScript, there's a good chance that you will be asked for tricky questions during the coding interview.

 I know it's unfair.
-Some unkown people are throwing you to the edge of your knowledge to see what you're made of.
+Some unknown people are throwing you to the edge of your knowledge to see what you're made of.

 ![Job interview](./images/job-interview.png)

 What can you do? *Prepare*.

-In this post, you will find 7 at first sight simple, but in essense tricky JavaScript interview questions.
+In this post, you will find 7 at first sight simple, but in essence tricky JavaScript interview questions.

 ## 1. Accidental global variable